 For me, the most unlikely pioneer of the “cool dad” aesthetic was Steve Jobs.
 The former CEO and creator of Apple famously wore the same, staple outfits: a black turtleneck, baggy jeans and a different edition of New Balances, usually grey ones.
-Although it may not have been apparent at the time, this style of dressing became more common place in the late 2010s; I myself even took inspiration from this tech genius.
+Although it may not have been apparent at the time, this style of dressing became more commonplace in the late 2010s; I even took inspiration from this tech genius.

 What was once thought of as being uncool as it was so closely associated with fathers is now all the rage.
 I remember a time in 2015 when I tried to purchase a pair of pink New Balance 990s and had to search the depths of the internet just to find them.
-Now, there are a wide range of these shoes sold in the top streetwear stores: from Kith, to Dover Street Market to Selfridges, just to name a few.
+Now, there is a wide range of these shoes sold in the top streetwear stores: from Kith to Dover Street Market to Selfridges, just to name a few.

 The brand themselves have even gone so far as to use this new trend as a form of marketing; their new ads show the grey 990s with the slogan “Worn by supermodels in London and dads in Ohio.”

 Another brand that’s now found its footing in this dad craze is sneaker brand Asics.
 The shoes that I once associated with P.E while I was in school are now being worn by all my friends and young famous people alike.
 The brand even collaborated with Kiko Kostadinov, a collaboration that was coveted, it had people queuing up just to buy a pair of the shoes and of course sold out extremely quickly.